-Count or estimate hours.
+This is where you count or estimate hours, because a textbook or curriculum wasn't used, or you mixed and matched materials.
 One whole credit is either one high school textbook, 120-180 hours, or 5 hours per week most of the school year.
 One half credit is a textbook that says it's for a semester , 60-90 hours, or 2-3 hours per week of work most of the school year.

 This means your child successfully completed college level work, such as passing AP or CLEP exams, taking community college classes, or in dual enrollment at the university level.
 In general, I do not recommend weighting grades.
 However, college class credits are different than high school class credits.
 They are measured differently, like meters and yards are measured differently.

 A general rule of thumb is that one whole college class equals one whole high school credit, even though it only takes 8 weeks to complete.
 A simple formula might be these: 3-4-5-6 credit college classes = 1 high school credit.
 1-2-3 credit college classes = 1/2 high school credit.
 I have seen 3 credit classes used both ways, so I put it in both formulas.

 A homeschool transcript is part of your child's educational background that you will have to provide when you help them go through the college admissions process.
 When you homeschool, part of what you are signing up for is documenting your child's educational experiences.
 It's all part and parcel of the whole genie gig, as they say on Aladdin.